jacoblapworth/akahu-sdk-swift/src/react/radio.md

 Enhanced version of HTML radio using SVGs.
 Use in place of `<input type="radio" />`.

-The XUI Radio supports properties for use with forms like the HTML radio input, including `isRequired`, `name`, and `value`.
+The `XUIRadio` supports properties for use with forms like the HTML radio input, including `isRequired`, `name`, and `value`.

-XUI Radio can be used as a controlled component by providing the `isChecked` property.
-It can be used as an uncontrolled component by omitting `isChecked` and (optionally) providing a `defaultValue` property.
+`XUIRadio` can be used as a controlled component by providing the `isChecked` property.
+Alternatively, it can be used as an uncontrolled component by omitting `isChecked` and (optionally) providing a `defaultValue` property.

 ## Examples